Michael Okyere Baafi

 Michael Okyere Baafi is a Ghanaian politician and businessman who was appointed Executive Secretary of the Ghana Free Zones Board in 2017. and resigned in 2021 following his election as the Member of parliament for the New Juaben South (Ghana parliament constituency).

 Education

-A proud alumnus of Ghana Senior High School, Koforidua, he holds MBA in Marketing and Corporate Strategy from the University of Ghana, and a Bachelor of Education (Honours) degree, University of Cape Coast.
+An alumnus of Ghana Senior High School, Koforidua, he holds MBA in Marketing and Corporate Strategy from the University of Ghana, and a Bachelor of Education (Honours) degree, University of Cape Coast.

 Work experience

 Okyere Baafi was the Head of Sales and Marketing at the Phoenix Insurance.
 He is a member of the Chartered Institute of Marketing, UK and has over 10 years experience in insurance marketing.

 Politics

 He is a member of the New Patriotic Party and is currently the Chairman of the Finance Committee of the National Youth Wing of the New Patriotic Party (NPP).
 He is also a member of the Trade and Industry sub-Committee of the Transition team and was the Vice Chairman of the New Juaben South constituency.
 He is currently the member of parliament for New Juaben South (Ghana parliament constituency) in the Eastern Region.